EmmaKingDev/cv/index.md

 - Certified AWS Developer
 - IaC for pipelines, lambdas, custom VPC's, Kubernetes
 - SRE duties, troubleshooting and maintanence, for pipelines and Kubernetes clusters
-- Versitile backgroung from edu. psychology & chemistry to computer science
+- Versatile background from edu. psychology & chemistry to computer science

 ## Currently